Best Ideas for St Valentine’s Email Newsletters

 Ideas for St Valentine’s newsletters

 Value proposition and discounts are the core of any marketing campaign.
 And St Valentine’s one is not an exception.
-We recommend starting with it.
+You can "wrap" your offer in hearts or use pink fonts, add violet, and red colors.

-Or you can create thematic coupon “Cupid” or “Love is in the Air”.
-May everything be filled with the anticipation of the holiday.
+May your emails be filled with the anticipation of the holiday.
 Spread the love.

-If you lack customers’ comments on your website or if you feel like giving a coupon in exchange for a favor only, here’s an idea for you:
+If you lack customers’ comments on your website or if you feel like giving a coupon in exchange for a favor only, here’s an idea:

 Announce that you will give $10-20-30 back only if people share their love story on your website.
 The mandatory condition is sharing a photo of them together.
 Or you may ask for a love confession, published on your website, with a photo attached, as well.